 When the countdown to Christmas is on, you can spot Santa all over Myrtle Beach.
 The jolly fellow enjoys breakfast, brunch, and lunch at many area restaurants.
 Find an event to add to your kids’ to-do lists while in Myrtle Beach this winter.

-Join the Hard Rock Cafe in Myrtle Beach for breakfast with the Grinch at Broadway at the Beach this winter.
-Each family-friendly event offers a Legendary breakfast buffet, festive activities, including cookie and ornament decorating, photos, and holiday outfit contests for kids.
-Enjoy the breakfast buffet and get into the holiday spirit.
+Join the Hard Rock Cafe in Myrtle Beach for breakfast with Santa this winter.
+These family-friendly events offer a Legendary breakfast buffet, festive activities, including cookie and ornament decorating and more for the kids.
+Enjoy the breakfast buffet and get into the holiday spirit!

 Location: 1318 Celebrity Circle, Myrtle Beach, SC